 - If your passport expires while you’re in Canada, all of your immigration documents, your health-care coverage and your Social Insurance Number will expire at the same time.

 - You require a study permit for the duration of the year-long program.
-Learn more about study permits.
+This tutorial will take you through the process step-by-step.
+Some applicants may require a medical exam.

 - Depending on your country of origin, you need a TRV.
 For example, you will require a TRV if you are a citizen of China or India.
 Please visit Citizenship and Immigration Canada to see if you require a TRV.